Warehouse FAQs

 A warehouse job can pay between £7.82 - £9.97 per hour / £13,396- £22,337 per year for an entry level role such as a picker packer or warehouse operative.
 Shifts will include days, nights, weekends, split shifts.

-It is important to make sure you are being paid a fair wage for the work you do, you can find out how to check that you are being paid the right amount here.
+It is important to make sure you are being paid a fair wage for the work you do.
+Find out how to check that you are being paid the right amount for warhouse work.

 What job titles are there in a warehouse?